pnnl/ExaGO/viz/README.md

-# ExaGO visualization (experimental)
+# Westmap - Weather and Energy System Tracking and Modeling Analytics Platform
-ExaGO has an experimental visualization platform for visualizing the results of OPFLOW on a map provided the geospatial coordinates for the network are available.
-On launching the visualization, a webpage displays the given power system network overlayed on a geospatial map.
-The (experimental) visualization features include:
+Westmap is an advanced visualization platform for power grid networks, providing comprehensive analysis and monitoring capabilities on geospatial maps.
+The platform offers powerful visualization features for understanding power system operations and network behavior.
+Key features include:
   - Map-based network layout of the grid
   - Reading in the grid data through a geojson file.
   - Fly-in (zoom in) on bus, branch, county